Wednesday, June 01, 2011

 Manhattan Sinking Like a Rock

 What?
 How dare I, you ask?
 Consider that the title above is a line from Lou Reed's last great album, New York, which examined the garbage dump that was New York City at the dawn of the 1990s.
-For me, graduating school in 1989, moving to Seattle and boomeranging back east after a year to Manhattan's east side, it was an album of anthems about drugs and bitterness and hopelessly high rents, and it made NYC cool even if "They wrote a book about / said it was like ancient Rome."
+For me, graduating school in 1989, moving to Seattle before finally landing on Manhattan's East Side, it was a talisman.
+An album of anthems about drugs and bitterness and hopelessly high rents, it made NYC cool even if "They wrote a book about / said it was like ancient Rome."

-Let me hip you to how it was in those days, since this week begins in full the dawn of the mayor's campaign to not even let us smoke outside.
+Let me hip you to how it was in those days when outdoor summer fests in Bryant Park would have been a nightmare of crime, drugs, and rioting, since this week begins in full the dawn of the mayor's campaign to not even let us smoke cigarettes outside.

 All....gone...like tears... washed in rain.

 Recently I moved out of my old 12th St. walk-up and into Brooklyn and I miss Manhattan, but even Manhattan's not Manhattan anymore.
-You can't do any of the stuff I just mentioned, and Times Square has been carefully swept up to resemble any other strip mall in the country, just glitzier and more crowded.
-Because 'children come first' all traces of vice must be swept away.
-In the 1970s when I used to come with my parents and grandmother to see plays on Broadway, if I'd have imagined that one day all the filth would be cleaned up so as not to traumatize my little head, I'd have--even then--been pissed off, and maybe even pissed in the street to protest.
-Don't do me no favors!
-Sin needs a place to call its own!
+You can't do any of the stuff I just mentioned and Times Square.... it's a nightmare of WB flagships.
+'Children come first' so all traces of vice must be swept away.
+In the 1970s when I used to drive in with my parents and grandmother to see plays on Broadway, if I'd have imagined that one day all the filth would be cleaned up so as not to traumatize my little head, I'd have--even then--been pissed off, and maybe even pissed in the street to protest.
+Well, maybe I would have been glad to see it go.
+I can't remember.
+But it made life dangerous and interesting.
+Why go to the city at all if not to see something you can't see in your own home town?
+Let it scare you into appreciating the simple safety of the small town!

 I remember when THE WARRIORS (1979) was released and the newspaper ran big scary ads with the poster at left, and gang violence was rumored to erupting at screenings.
 The suburbs were scared!